 Once you have established the desired development, you will need to come to the Planning Department and speak with a Planner to establish the density of the site as well as identify as site-specific constraints.

-Q: Can I put a second unit on a CA zoned property?
+Q: Can I put an accessory dwelling unit on a CA zoned property?

-A: Second units are not permitted to be located on any agriculturally zoned parcel that’s located within the Coastal Zone.
-You may be able to construct a second unit on an agriculturally zoned parcel outside of the Coastal Zone with an Administrative Level Permit (no public hearing); however, if the parcel is designated Agriculture (A) in the County General Plan, the unit must be located within 100 feet of the main dwelling unit or the alternative location must be approved by the Agricultural Policy Advisory Commission (APAC) at a public hearing.
+A: Accessory dwelling units are not permitted to be located on any agriculturally zoned parcel that’s located within the Coastal Zone.
+You may be able to construct an accessorydwelling unit on an agriculturally zoned parcel outside of the Coastal Zone with an Administrative Level Permit (no public hearing); however, if the parcel is designated Agriculture (A) in the County General Plan, the unit must be located within 100 feet of the main dwelling unit or the alternative location must be approved by the Agricultural Policy Advisory Commission (APAC) at a public hearing.
 Additionally, the project will require approval from the APAC if an Agricultural Buffer Determination < link this to the agricultural buffer setback page> is required.

 Q: Is it possible to locate an agri-tourism type of commercial business on an agriculturally zoned parcel (ie. bed and breakfasts or schools/workshops with an agricultural education component).